Application Component Templates

 Autodiscovery Options

-The Windows / *Nix autodiscovery jobs you run will check to see which application component templates are enabled and use them to create application components.
-When you create your discovery jobs, be sure to select the following options in the Software and Applications tab:
+The Windows/*nix autodiscovery jobs you run will check to see which Application Component Templates are enabled and use them to create Application Components.
+When creating an autodiscovery job, the following necessary options are enabled by default in the Software and Applications tab:

 - Discover Software